 The list above is the outline for the technical proposal only.
 In addition, the RFA includes detailed instructions for the cost application which is submitted under separate cover.

 While you work on summarizing your organization's experience and prepare other standard pieces like staff resumes, you can also look for potential funding opportunities using your prospect research skills.
-At first you may spend more time creating background materials than conducting prospect research, but eventually you'll have the background materials collected and can transition to spending more of your time looking for funding opportunities.
-Periodically don't forget to review the materials you've prepared to make sure they are still current.
+At first you may spend more time creating background materials than conducting prospect research, but eventually, you'll have the background materials collected and can transition to spending more of your time looking for funding opportunities.
+Additionally, periodically, you'll want to review the materials you've prepared to make sure they are still current.